 *** Gordon died from Bronchopneumonia and measles aged about 18 months.

 The Co-op was opposite, where we bought our rationed meat and Jack Bishop’s off licence was adjacent, Daisy Leopard’s (she had a wooden leg) green grocers, Singleton’s grocery shop owned by Mr McGowan where one of us kids would be sent to buy six penn’orth (2½p) of breakfast sausage, newsagent owned by Tom Plume along the parade and Mr Fox the chimney sweep.
-One of us would be despatched to Carter’s bakery to buy a fresh baked hot Bloomer for 6d (2½p).
+One of us would be despatched to Carter’s bakery to buy three fresh baked hot Bloomers for 6d (2½p).

 Old Mother Bunce’s sweet shop was opposite our house on the corner of Freshford Street where we used to buy our rationed sweets, 8oz (227g) per month.
 I worked there for 3 months in 1943 with my friend Joycie King.
 Babbage’s dentist, between our house and the Leather Bottle pub, Hamptons, the shop where you took your wireless radio accumulator to be recharged.
 Bert Young’s pie and mash shop was nearby and an occasional treat for us.
 Kent’s fish and chip shop was opposite Young’s.

 I also worked at the Elm Works munitions factory on Garratt Lane.
 I did some welding.

 Garratt Lane runs parallel to the River Wandle in the borough of Wandsworth and links Wandsworth High Street to Tooting Broadway via Earsfield and Summerstown.
 Our house was in easy walking distance of the Leather Bottle public house at Summers Green and the Corner Pin at Summerstown.